Safeguarding Policy

 Monitoring and Review

 This policy is reviewed at a minimum every 3 years.
 The review process will seek contribution and feedback from relevant personnel and external stakeholders.
-Nossal Institute is committed to reviewing the Child Safeguarding Policy following incidents and near misses.
+Nossal Institute is committed to reviewing the Safeguarding Policy following incidents and near misses.
 Changes may also be made to the policy following key legislative change or emerging best practice standards.

 When there are any updates or changes to this Policy, they will be communicated to all members of the Nossal Institute community and stakeholders.